-Undoubtedly, 5G surely promotes the development of optical industry.
-At the process of promotion, what it brings for optical communication industry is not only opportunities but also challenges.
+Undoubtedly, 5G surely promotes the development of the optical industry.
+At the process of promotion, what it brings for the optical communication industry is not only opportunities but also challenges.
 On the one hand, for optic fiber, optical module, optical access network, etc, 5G means the opportunity on account that they will benefit from the construction of 5G.
-While on the other hand, if wanting to achieve real implementation and large-scale application of optical fiber communication in 5G, we still need innovate in the tech and breakthrough in the economical level.
+While on the other hand, if wanting to achieve real implementation and large-scale application of optical fiber communication in 5G, we still need to innovate in the tech and breakthrough at the economic level.
 Therefore, in some sense, it means the challenge.
 In the next contents, opportunities and challenges will be respectively introduced in detail.

 The Opportunities 5G Brings for Optical Communication

-Generally speaking, there exit three beneficiaries with the appearance of 5G in optical interconnection industry.
+Samsung, Huawei and Xiaomi announced the creation of smartphones supporting 5G technology next year.
+Generally speaking, there exist three beneficiaries with the appearance of 5G in optical interconnection industry.

 For one thing, in the optical communication industry, optic fiber is the first beneficiary in the construction of 5G.
 The frequency band of 5G is high, and the number of base stations possibly 2-3 times that of 4G.
 According to the requirement of full coverage, it is estimated by Fiber Broadband Association that the amount of optic fiber used in 5G will be 16 times more than 4G.
 Out of consideration for the coverage density of 4G base stations which is high in China and for the distance between urban areas is only hundreds of meters, it is estimated that the amount of 5G fiber will be 2-3 times that of 4G.